top of page

 A Horror Story

-When I began Tagonist Knights Publishing, I needed a horror story to go with Raven, Knight of Shadows.
-Thing is, though, I'm terrible at horror stories.
-At least, I thought so.
-It was my weakness when it came to writing various genres.
-So, I dug up this concept from "64" and took a new approach with it.
+When Tagonist Knights Publishing first began, there was a need for a horror story to go with Raven, Knight of Shadows.
+Being the first writer to work with the company and help it launch, the author dug up this concept from "64" and took a new approach with it.

-I refused to write the book until I knew its purpose and its ending.
-That's why I typically don't like the horror genre.
-It's just blood, gore, and pointless death.
-That was an issue I had with "64" until its end.
-So, I began there.
-Going into the book I knew it was about a woman struggling with depression.
-Someone who had led the worst possible imaginable life.
+The author refused to write the book until he knew its purpose and its ending.
+That's why he typically didn't like the horror genre.
+The blood, gore, and pointless death left him feeling hallow inside.
+That was an issue he had with "64" until its end.
+So, he began there.
+When he first began writing the book, he knew it was going to be about a woman struggling with depression.
+She had led the worst possible imaginable life.
 Where nothing went right for her.
 Everyone in her life stole from her, abused her, and did everything they could to destroy her.

-I began with 8,589,934,592, the closest number to the global human population that was also derived from 2x2x2x2 and so on.
-I added up how many times it would take to reach 2 by dividing by 2 at a time.
-That gave me the number of scenarios I would be working with.
-Then I began making a listing of traumas this woman endured and how I can have a symbolic scene concerning that trauma.
+He began with 8,589,934,592, the closest number to the global human population that was also derived from 2x2x2x2 and so on.
+He proceeded to add up how many times it would take to reach 2 by dividing by 2 at a time.
+That gave the author the number of scenarios he would be working with.
+Then he began making a listing of events this woman endured and how he could have a symbolic scene concerning that trauma.
 For example, a drunk woman representing her mother.
 A man on drugs representing her father.
 Fading away to nothing due to memory being symbolic of her grandmother's Alzheimer's disease.
+This was one of many elements to represent that these events reflected the internal conflict she was struggling with.

 Origin Story: